SpartzInc/automation_object/docs/blue_prints/possible_yaml_file_layout.md

   /views #We usually try to group views together in one folder
     header_view.yaml
     footer_view.yaml
-  base.yaml #Usually use this to define base_url, throttling (if needed), other base level key/values home_screen.yaml list_screen.yaml
+  base.yaml #Usually use this to define base_url, throttling, other base level key/values home_screen.yaml
+  list_screen.yaml
   about_screen.yaml